phetsims/qa/issue-templates/rc-test-template-new.md

 - Specific instructions can be found below.
 - Make sure the a11y feature doesn't negatively affect the sim in any way.
+- Test all possible forms of input.
+  - Test mouse/trackpad inputs.
+  - Test all touchscreen inputs.
+  - Test all keyboard navigation inputs.
+  - Test all forms of input with a screen reader (if applicable).

 <!--- [CAN BE OMITTED, SHOULD BE EDITED IF NOT OMITTED] -->
 <h3>Focus and Special Instructions</h3>